gekkekoe/esphome-ecodan-hp/docs/faq.md

 Outdoor unit sensors are not always available by default.
 Retrieving them requires service calls which take a long time (~5s) and block other communications.
 Therefore, I only query a limited set of sensors: `COMPRESSOR_STARTS`, `TH4_DISCHARGE_TEMP`, `TH3_LIQUID_PIPE1_TEMP`, `DISCHARGE_SUPERHEAT`, and `FAN_SPEED`.

 Newer FTC7+ systems can also report `TH6_2_PHASE_PIPE_TEMP`, `TH32_SUCTION_PIPE_TEMP`, `TH8_HEAT_SINK_TEMP`, and `SUB_COOL` without requiring service calls.
 These will be automatically exposed if available.

+## 5. How can I monitor logs?

+Download/save the [logviewer.html](https://raw.githubusercontent.com/gekkekoe/esphome-ecodan-hp/refs/heads/main/docs/logviewer.html) to your computer locally.
+Open `logviewer.html` with a browser and connect to the ESP ip.
+It should stream logging and you will be able to save it to a file.